2008 Nepalese presidential election: Results

 578 CA members participated in the poll on 19 July 2008.
 Rastriya Prajatantra Party, Rastriya Janamorcha, the Nepal Workers and Peasants Party and the Communist Party of Nepal (Unified) boycotted the election.
 The sole CA member of the Chure Bhawar Rastriya Ekta Party, Keshav Prasad Mainali, only participated in the vice-presidential poll.

 On 19 July, Parmananda Jha was declared the first Vice President of Nepal.
 Jha received 305 votes beating his nearest rival Shanta Shrestha from the Communist Party of Nepal (Maoist) (CPN-M) with 243 votes.
 However, the President of Nepal could not be elected as neither candidate got a clear majority.
 Ram Baran Yadav received 283 votes and Ram Raja Prasad Singh won 270 votes.
 A run-off election was thus called for.

 On 21 July, Ram Baran Yadav of the Nepali Congress, who was supported by the CPN (UML) and MJF, got support from around 308 Constituent Assembly members in 594 Constituent Assembly members.
 His rival was Ram Raja Prasad Singh, nominated by the CPN (M).
 Prasad won 282 votes.
 Earlier, during vice-presidential election and first round of presidential elections, Maoists had threatened to refuse to form a government if their choice for the presidency did not succeed as they feared that certain electoral pledges such as land reform would not able to pass.
 Kul Bahadur Gurung, the speaker of constituent assembly, declared Ram Yadav winner of second-round presidential election on Monday.
-Yadav would be the first President of Nepal after it became a republic.
-The new president will replace the deposed King Gyanendra as the head of the state.
+Yadav went to become the first President of Nepal after it became a republic.
+The new president replaced the deposed King Gyanendra as the head of the state.